top of page

 How to Discourage Painful Mouthing

-• When a puppy is mouthing you, and it's not painful, be still and boring, no playing.
+• When a puppy is mouthing you, and it's not soft or medium, be still and boring, like a rock - no playing, talking, or interacting.
 When they take their mouth off of you, resume interacting and offer a toy.

 • When a puppy delivers a painful bite, extricate yourself if necessary, move out of reach for 10 seconds, then return.
+When you return, interact unless the puppy is mouthing again, in which case repeat the previous steps.
 Repeat as many times as necessary – it may take many repetitions in the beginning, so be patient and understanding.
 We use consequences to help him learn about bite inhibition - biting people makes them stop playing with you.

 I find it convenient to use a playpen or a tether to keep persistent puppies who keep leaping and biting from being able to do so.
 Kids might want to hop onto a kitchen counter or bar stool.
 So, in summary -